-The MQI is described in the Application Programming Reference and Application Programming Guide sections in the WebSphere MQ Version 6 information center online.
+The MQI is described in the Application Programming Reference and Application Programming Guide sections in the WebSphere MQ Version 7 Information Center online or WebSphere MQ Version 6 Information Center online.
 Details are also provided of the programming language and operating system support available for clients that use this interface.